A-Trak: Fool's Gold founding

 After moving to Williamsburg, he founded the label Fool's Gold Records with Nick Catchdubs and artist Dust La Rock in 2007.
 A-Trak and Catchdubs, both DJs, curated a multi-genre roster and have been integral in supporting the rise of many prominent hip hop and electronic artists.
 A-Trak has said he does not make a salary from the label and instead says its most important function for him is as a creative conduit.
 Since 2010, A-Trak has been performing at Fool's Gold's Day Off events, which occur about four times a year.

 In 2011, A-Trak launched Fool's Gold Radio on the SiriusXM station Electric Area.
 The show continued for a few years.
 Also, in 2011, A-Trak opened a shop named Fool's Gold in Williamsburg.
 The shop closed in early 2017 and reopened on May 20 of the same year at a larger location nearby.

 Duck Sauce

 In 2009, A-Trak collaborated with Armand Van Helden to form a disco house production duo under the name Duck Sauce.
 They released the song "Anyway" in October on Ministry of Sound.
-Duck Sauce has achieved success worldwide including reaching the top chart position in twelve countries and attaining the #1 spot on the US Dance Billboard charts for their song "Barbra Streisand".
+Duck Sauce has achieved success worldwide including reaching the top chart position in twelve countries and attaining the number one spot on the US Dance Billboard charts for their song "Barbra Streisand".
 "Big Bad Wolf" was released by Duck Sauce in 2011 on BBC Radio and samples wolves howling.

 Following the announcement of a debut album, Duck Sauce released the singles "It's You" and "Radio Stereo".
 They released their first album, 'Quack', in 2014.
 Duck Sauce has been on the cover of DJ Mag twice, most recently in March 2020.
 In 2020, they also returned with two new singles, the first since 2014, "Smiley Face" and "Captain Duck".